Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Related Work

-\textbf{Generative Priors in 3D Optimization.} To mitigate reconstruction artifacts, several methods integrate generative priors into the optimization process.
-RegNeRF~\cite{niemeyer2022regnerf} and DietNeRF~\cite{jain2021putting} use semantic or photometric regularization to guide appearance synthesis.
-ReconFusion~\cite{reconfusion2023} and VEGS~\cite{veg2023} leverage learned generative models to extrapolate unseen content and improve view synthesis quality.
-VEGS, in particular, distills diffusion priors into 3DGS for urban extrapolation.
-Despite improved fidelity, these approaches often lack robustness under severe degradation and struggle to enforce multi-view or temporal coherence.
+To alleviate reconstruction artifacts, several approaches incorporate generative models as priors during optimization.
+RegNeRF~\cite{niemeyer2022regnerf} and DietNeRF~\cite{jain2021putting} introduce semantic and photometric regularization to guide appearance learning.
+ReconFusion~\cite{reconfusion2023} and VEGS~\cite{veg2023} leverage pretrained generative models to hallucinate unseen content and improve novel view synthesis.
+In particular, VEGS distills diffusion-based priors into 3DGS to support urban-scale view extrapolation.
+While these techniques improve fidelity, they often struggle in severely degraded settings and typically do not ensure strong multi-view or temporal coherence.